All the vacation, none of the planning

 2025

-Before creating TripSwap, we surveyed tourists and locals in high-traffic areas to understand travel challenges.
-We found that while travelers sought authentic experiences, they lacked the knowledge to be respectful.
-This insight shaped our How Might We statement and guided our design.
+Before creating TripSwap, we surveyed tourists and locals in high-traffic areas like SeaTac airport and Pike Place Market to understand tourism-related challenges.
+We found that while travelers sought authentic experiences, they often lacked the knowledge to pursue these experiences respectfully, in ways that avoid harm to local economies and ecosystems.

 According to our research, we found that 56.1% of locals believe that tourists do not respect local communities and spaces.
 Some common sentiments were: